In 2020 and 2021, Congress passed three separate COVID-19 federal relief packages.

 $9.6 million – Partnership with ASU Prep Digital: Math Momentum

-ASU Prep Digital provides a rigorous, intelligently curated math curriculum.
+ASU Prep Digital provides a rigorous, intelligently curated math curriculum for middle school students.
 Math Momentum will promote active learning as lesson pathways cater to individual knowledge and skills, motivating and supporting both struggling and advanced learners.
-This investment will support a summer pilot program with eight districts using a digital learning model, then expand based on demand in the 21-22 school year and beyond.
+This initiative started with a summer 2021 pilot program with eight districts using a digital learning model, then expand based to serve over 5000 students at 40 schools in the 21-22 school year and is designed to continue through the 23-24 school year.

 $500,000– Holistic Youth Transformation Program: New Pathways for Youth